IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ## Fluid
 ___
 ### Compilable Viewhelpers
-+ Make sure your custom viewhelpers are using the CompilableInterface.
++ Make sure your custom viewhelpers are using the `CompilableInterface`.
 This makes the viewhelper static, avoids the instantiation of many instances of the viewhelper class (which can easily happening if it is placed inside a <f:for>-loop for instance), improving the performance of the template parsing.

 ### Cache.Disable ViewHelper
-+ Beware of the ViewHelper <f:cache.disable />.
-If used, it will disable the caching and compiling of the complete fluid template (not just the single one where the viewhelper is used) to a php classes, slowing down the template building.
++ Beware of the ViewHelper `<f:cache.disable />`.
+If used, it will disable the caching and compiling of the complete fluid template (not just the single one where the viewhelper is used) to PHP classes, slowing down the template building.